ese-unibe-ch/ese2013-team5/README.md

 - A common GitHub commit/merge strategy, PLEASE READ THE INSTRUCTIONS BELOW!!!
 - Common coding standards, suggested is [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) (which is primarily for PHP, but is easily adoptable for Java)
+(nicolas) I agree with having coding standarts however I dont think the formatting in the suggestion is useful (e.g.spaces insted of tabs) I would prefer if we list all explicitly needed standarts here somewhere (see bellow)
 - Requirements
 - Prototype / Wireframe

+## Coding Standards

+Write down all explicitly needed standarts here:

+- The formatting should be the eclipse standard (press ctrl+shift+f for auto formatting)
+- Comment all Classes with javadoc (at least all the classes of the model)
+- Comment all non trivial public methods with javadoc (at least in the model)

 ## Workflow